 I’m a huge fan of good manners.
 In fact, when I was working as an in-home therapist with early intervention, I always encouraged learning the words “please” and “thank you” (often in signs for children with speech delays) with the children I worked with.
 I told parents that it was my experience as a parent of a child with special needs that adults would often go out of their way to help him when he needed it, and I attributed that to his kind nature and politeness.

-In addition to your standard good manner words and practices, it can be a great idea to get together with some other families and have a formal tea or other type of event where one of the main purposes is teaching children etiquette and manners for this type of event.
-My boys went on a field trip like that when they were in public school, and it made quite the impression on them.
+In addition to your standard good manner words and practices, it can be a great idea to get together with some other families and have a formal tea or another type of event where one of the main purposes is teaching children etiquette and manners for this type of event.
+My boys went on a field trip like that when they were in public school, and it made quite an impression on them.
 (We were treated to lots of lessons from them at the dinner table each night.)

 Let Children Help Prepare for Guests